 \section{Transposition}

 \begin{displayquote} To JVP, or VJP?
-That is the question:\\ Whether 'tis nobler in the mind to suffer\\ The slings and arrows of outrageous re-implementation,\\ Or to take up Arms against a Sea of troubles,\\ And by transposing, end them. \end{displayquote} Equipped with the ability to express linear functions, we turn to our main focus: transposing them.
+That is the question:\\ Whether 'tis nobler in the mind to suffer\\ The slings and arrows of outrageous re-implementation,\\ Or to take up Arms against a Sea of troubles,\\ And by transposing, end them. \end{displayquote} We turn to our main focus: transposing linear functions.
 Recall that our ultimate goal is to derive reverse-mode automatic differentiation from forward mode, without having to duplicate derivative rule implementations.
-Consider a \Lone\ computation $e$.
-By \Cref{thm:linearity}, given any well-typed non-linear values $\elval{x}_i$ for its free non-linear variables, we can view $e[\elval{x}_i; \cdot]$ as a linear function from the remaining (linear) arguments to the linear results.
-This function implicitly represents a matrix $M_{\elval{x}_i}$, computing matrix-vector products against it.
-Structural linearity lets us represent the transpose of this map, $M^T_{\elval{x}_i}$, by running the linear fragment of $e$ backwards, from outputs to inputs.
-We accomplish this with our transposition transformation $\T$, given in \Cref{fig:transposition}.
+We do this through the notion of transposition.
+Every linear function $f: \R^n \to \R^m$ has a unique transpose $f^\T: \R^m \to \R^n$ defined by consistency with respect to dot product: